Q: Which of the following statements accurately describes the null hypothesis? Select all that apply.

 What does the argument equal_var=FALSE refer to?

-- Whether or not the population variance of the two samples is assumed to
+- Whether or not the population variance of the two samples is assumed to be equal

 - Significance level